QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Proposed Approach

 \subsection{Literal pruning}

+Some association rule learning algorithms can output models containing rules with redundant literals.
+One example is IDS, where rules are generated without checking the confidence threshold.
+Since the IDS algorithm contains a stochastic element, there is no guarantee that even if a shorter rule covering the same instances is included among the candidate rules, it will be selected into the final classifier instead of the longer rule.
+As a consequence, the classifier can contain rules with unnecessary literals.

+The applicability of literal pruning is not limited to IDS.
+Since QCBA is modular, literal pruning can also be used after other steps in QCBA have been performed.
+For example, while candidate rules used in CBA do not generally contain redundant conditions, after the literals in these rules have been subject to other QCBA tuning steps, especially trimming and extension, some of the conditions may become redundant.

-The literal pruning algorithm attempts to remove literals from a rule in a greedy way.
+The proposed literal pruning algorithm attempts to remove literals from a rule.
 If the confidence of the rule does not drop, the shorter rule is kept and becomes a seed for further attempts at literal pruning.
-Literal pruning is depicted in Algorithm~\ref{alg:attPruning} on page~\pageref{alg:attPruning}.
+Literal pruning is depicted in Procedure~\ref{alg:attPruning}.

+In our experiments, it can be seen that from most rules no literal can be pruned.
+Therefore iteration in the order of appearance is more computationally efficient than a full greedy procedure that would evaluate all candidate literals for removal and then select the best one.
+Additionally, literal pruning can result in duplicate rules in the rule list.
+These are removed as part of the post-pruning step.

+\emph{Effect on measures of classifier quality} Literal pruning improves (or does not affect) the quality measures of individual rules as local classifiers, as rule confidence, and rule support can only stay the same or increase (on the training data).
+The rule length stays the same or decreases, making the rules shorter.
+As each omitted condition means that the rule spans all values indiscriminately in the corresponding attribute, the density of instances covered by the rule decreases when one or more literals are removed.